 Section 301 requires the committees to have procedures for retaining and treating the reports.
 Most commonly, the organizational response to this requirement has been to contract with an independent hotline company to receive the reports.
 Experiences show that these hotlines are unlikely to spur whistleblowing, but they greatly increase costs in time and money.

 Unfortunately, we don’t have much information on these internal channels, because companies tend to treat relevant information as trade secrets and consequently it is difficult to determine their effectiveness.
-What information is available shows that hotlines and other designated recipients of whistleblowing find that a large percentage of the reports involve human resource issues, and only very few case involve legal or ethical issues.
+What information are available shows that hotlines and other designated recipients of whistleblowing find that a large percentage of the reports involve human resource issues, and only very few cases involves legal or ethical issues?

 The section specifies a process.
 First, the employee – within 90 days – has to file a complaint with the Secretary of Labor.
-An administrative law judge hears the evidence resulting from the investigation and decides (Questionnaire II/9).
+An administrative law judge hears the evidence resulting from the investigation and decides.
 The case will not go forward if the employer can show clear evidence that the sanctions would have taken place in the absence of the whistleblowing.